Tinkerforge/doc/en/source/Kits/TabletopWeatherStation/TabletopWeatherStation.rst

 With the RED Brick you can upload your application and make the Tabletop Weather Station standalone.
-To upload the demo application go to the RED Brick tab in Brick Viewer and click on "program" and "New".
+To upload the demo application go to the RED Brick tab in Brick Viewer and click on "Program" and "New".

 Choose a name and Python as language.